gregorias/coop.nvim/How it works.md

 ## Using callbacks to build coroutines

-Neovim already provides non-blocking operations through the use of callbacks.
+The first hurdle Coop solves is providing non-blocking operations with a convenient coroutine syntax.
+As so happens, Neovim already provides non-blocking operations through the use of callbacks:

 ![A sequence diagram of non-blocking I/O with callbacks](/assets/Nonblocking%20IO%20with%20callbacks.png)